Phalcode/gamevault-docs/docs/advanced-usage/early-access-program.md

 To join the Early Access Program, please make sure to meet the following requirements:

-- Actively participate in the designated Discord channel.
+- Actively participate in the designated Discord channel and follow the pinned messages.
 - Have GameVault installed from the Microsoft Store and be logged in with your Microsoft Account.
 If you haven't installed it yet, you can get it [here](https://www.microsoft.com/store/apps/9PCKDV76GL75).
-- Run a GameVault Server with the **phalcode/gamevault-backend:early-access** image.
+- If required in the current phase: Run a GameVault Server with the **phalcode/gamevault-backend:early-access** image.
 (Only use this image if all users on your server are participating in the Early Access Program and have been accepted as testers, as it may cause issues!)

 ### How to Join